dentinger/LeagueManager/README.md

 Overview
 --------
 Ingesting large amounts of data in any database is difficult and there are few good resources for testing loading techniques in NOSQL databases.
 To help investigate different loading strategies in different Graph database technologies, we have decided to model the relationships of the ever popular SportsBall teams.
+The data model for SportsBall teams and their Leagues will be:

+ * People (Types: Player, Coach, Fan) are associated with one or more Teams
+ * Teams are play in one or more Leagues
+ * Gyms are associated with one or more Leagues
+ * Leagues contain Teams and Gyms and are part of a Region
+ * Regions contain one or more Leagues

 How to use
 ----------